DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/tokens/pop/dpop.md

 });
 ```

+In either case, you will need to create a JWK.
 One approach to creating a JWK in string format is to use the .NET crypto APIs, for example:

 ```csharp
 var rsaKey = new RsaSecurityKey(RSA.Create(2048));